Mammary Lane

-Mammary Lane is a listener request show featuring clips of The Howard Stern Show.
-The show airs on Howard 100 and Howard 101 on SIRIUS XM Radio, during certain weeks when the Stern Show is on vacation.
-The hosts of the show rotate and have included Richard Christy, Sal "The Stockbroker" Governale, Jason Kaplan, Will Murray, Gary Dell'Abate, and Jon Hein.
-The show is a production of "The Tapes Team" at SIRIUS, along with Master Tape Theatre, Stern Spotlight, The History of Howard Stern and Road Trip.
-Past Mammary Lane episodes are airing currently on Howard 101 in afternoon drivetime, 3-7 PM Eastern time, the time of day in which Bubba the Love Sponge had been broadcasting on Howard 101 prior to leaving Sirius due to unsuccessful contract negotiations.
+Mammary Lane was a listener request show featuring clips of The Howard Stern Show.
+The show aired on Howard 100 and Howard 101 on SIRIUS XM Radio, during certain weeks when the Stern Show was on vacation.
+The hosts of the show rotated, including Richard Christy, Sal "The Stockbroker" Governale, Jason Kaplan, Will Murray, Gary Dell'Abate, and Jon Hein.
+The show was a production of "The Tapes Team" at SIRIUS, along with Master Tape Theatre, Stern Spotlight, The History of Howard Stern and Road Trip.
+Past Mammary Lane episodes aired on Howard 101.